100 Greatest Works of Art of All Time Book

 Copperfield kind of crap, but I don't feel similar going into it, if you desire to know

+the truth."
 44. Jane Austen Emma "I half of the world cannot sympathise the pleasures of the other."
 45. Charlotte Bronte Jane Eyre "Women are supposed to be very calm generally: but women feel just every bit men

 experience; they need practise for their faculties, and a field for their efforts as much